qrvey/partner-portal/v2-website/docs/faqs/faqs.md

 Alternatively, if an API is used to create a user programmatically, the user id is returned in the response.
 It can also be obtained by using the “search” option in the API to get the list of users.
 See the API Reference for more details on the subject.

-&gt; **Note**: There are two types of users in Qrvey: Creators, and End Users.
+> **Note**: There are two types of users in Qrvey: Creators, and End Users.
 APIs to manage “creator” users are part of the core collection, while those to manage end users are part of the automation set.

 </div>